-Student Accessibility Services at the St Petersburg campus will be closed for drop-in visits until further notice.
+Student Accessibility Services at the St. Petersburg campus will resume some in-person services beginning June 28.
+Accommodated Exam services remain closed until further notice.
 We will still be available via email: firstname.lastname@example.org and phone: 727-873-4837 during normal business hours.

 Learn about eligibility, applying for services, scholarships, and more.

 Learn about university life, your role as a parent, FERPA, education plans and more.

 Learn about your role in creating an accessible environment.